 In a study of e-cigarettes, propylene glycol (which is used in e-cigs) was one of the contributors to cancer in people (11).

 Lower quality dog food brands will commonly use propylene glycol to mask up the flavor of the food.
 One health problem associated with this is the simple fact that dogs can become addicted to this sweet taste, and will refuse to eat healthier food when their owner upgrades to healthier brands.

 This may be one of the most toxic ingredients found cancer causing foods for dogs (12).
 Aflatoxin is actually banned in some states and many countries (13).
 However, in the states that still allow aflatoxin, such as Indiana and Oklahoma, it could still be contaminating your pet's food.

 Aflatoxin is a byproduct of mold, and one of the more dangerous ingredients in pet foods.
 It is a poisonous, cancer causing toxin for humans, dogs and livestock (14).
 When exposed to aflatoxin, there's a 30 times greater risk of developing liver damage and liver cancer, especially for dogs with hepatitis (15, 16).

 If you live in a state where aflatoxin is still allowed, check dog food labels for this ingredient.
 Pet food manufacturers have a way of finding loopholes to avoid labeling ingredients.
 Research online for reports of aflatoxin, and check with your veterinarian before deciding on a dog food brand for your dog.

 5. Blue Dye Coloring

 This is true for humans and dogs.
-Grains are packed with simple carbohydrates and starches, also known as simple sugars.
+Some grains are packed with simple carbohydrates and starches (simple sugars).
 Cancer cells grow stronger on diets of simple sugars.

 8. Food Industry Waste/Byproducts

-10. Corn and Corn Syrup
+10. Corn Products